-Judge to decide if man deserves new trial for one of three notorious Seattle murders from 1965
+Judge to decide if man deserves new trial for one of three notorious Seattle-area murders from 1965

-Antonio Wheat and Arthur Aiken have been in prison for 53 years for committing three murders in Seattle in 1965.
+Antonio Wheat and Arthur Aiken have been in prison for 53 years for committing three murders in the Seattle area in 1965.
 Aiken, who is now 72, is petitioning for a new trial on one of the murder charges.

-Two men who have been imprisoned for more than 50 years for three notorious Seattle murders were back in a King County courtroom Thursday for an unusual hearing that could potentially lead to a new trial for one of them.
+Two men who have been imprisoned for more than 50 years for three notorious Seattle-area murders were back in a King County courtroom Thursday for an unusual hearing that could potentially lead to a new trial for one of them.

 Superior Court Judge Veronica Alicea Galván will decide in coming weeks if one of the men, Arthur Aiken, deserves to be retried on one of the three 1965 killings despite unsuccessful appeals before the state and U.S. supreme courts.